The Aces (rock and roll band)

-The Aces are a long-standing rock and roll band from Hull, East Riding of Yorkshire, who have been playing for well over fifty years.
-At the height of their success in the 1960s they supported both The Beatles and The Rolling Stones, as well as releasing singles in the UK and U.S.
+The Aces are a long-standing English rock and roll band from Hull.
+In the 1960s they released singles in the UK and U.S.

 Early work

 The Aces began playing in Hull during the British skiffle boom of the late 1950s.
 The line-up changed a few times, but stabilised with a quartet comprising Eric Lee (vocals), brothers Brian Gatie (guitar) and Adrian Gatie (drums), and Johnny Pat on bass.
 They were signed to Parlophone during the beat boom era.

 The 1960s

 They released two UK singles with Parlophone: "Wait Till Tomorrow" in December 1963 (with the B-side being "The Last One") and "I Count the Tears", a cover of The Drifters hit, in February 1964 (the B-side being "But Say It Isn't So").
 In the United States "I Count the Tears" was released as "Counting Tears" on the Stellar label in August 1964.
-They toured the United Kingdom and played as a support act for both The Beatles and The Rolling Stones.
 Bassist and unofficial frontman Johnny Pat also played with another Hull band, The Small Four, who were signed to Pye Records and supported Jimi Hendrix.